So einfach können Sie Ihren Vorsorgeausweis beziehen

 Maximum possible early withdrawal for home ownership

-Pledge for home ownership
+Pledge for home ownership promotion

-Termination benefit on marriage
+Vested benefits on marriage

-Termination benefit at age 50
+Vested benefits at age of 50

 All information on this model pension certificate and the declarations on the pension certificate are for information purposes and do not constitute a legal claim.
 It is based on the currently valid pension fund regulations and pension plan.